gazebosim/gz-transport/tutorials/05_services.md

 communicate the data without waiting for the response.
 The return value of ``Request()`` indicates if the request was successfully queued.
 Note that this variant of ``Request()`` is also asynchronous, so your code will not block while your service request is handled.
+In this example, we also call `waitForShutdown()` to minimize the risk of terminating the program before the request was already published.

 ## Service without input parameter